animehunter123/animehunter123.github.io/src/webdev/webdev.md

 ## 📚 Learning & Documentation

-- [MDN Web Docs](https://developer.mozilla.org) — *The holy grail of web dev references*.
+- [MDN Web Docs](https://developer.mozilla.org) — *The holy grail of web dev references!!!!!!!!!!
+ALWAYS USE THI, i just type mdn.io in the browser too and it works well just like docs.rs essentially as a BROWSER URL*.
 Official specs, browser compatibility tables, and detailed documentation for HTML, CSS, JS, APIs, and more.

 - [The Modern JavaScript Tutorial](https://javascript.info/) — *Start from scratch and master JavaScript*, from fundamentals to advanced concepts like OOP, the DOM, and events.